Why are your gift baskets not selling? Here’s eight reasons you’re still not making money, reasons you can fix to turn the situation around.

 Changes include better buying practices, a more-focused state of mind, and steady promotions.
 With that, you’ll notice sales arriving slowly and then at a fast pace if you plant seeds now.

-Here are biggest shortcomings for you to change.
+Here are the biggest shortcomings you can change.

-Get out of your comfort zone and start promoting to big budget firms.
+Get out of your comfort zone and start promoting to firms with big budgets.

 Keystoning may be fine to test the market, but you cannot make money in the long run at that level.

-Guess who’s making the real money here, them or you?
-Buying single products will always be more costly.
+Guess who’s making the real money here, retailers or you?
+Buying single products will always cost more.

 Sporadic sales are fine if gift baskets are a hobby.
 As a business, it’s mandatory to sell weekly if not daily.